 Like most hunting and hound dogs, Treeing Tennessee Brindle dogs are highly intelligent dogs.
 They were bred for their natural treeing instinct, but they can also excel in obedience and agility.
 They are eager to please and enjoy learning, which makes them easier to handle compared to other hounds.
 Since they’re friendly with other dogs, advanced obedience classes can be a great way to test your Brindle’s intelligence and trainability.

 Yes, Treeing Tennessee Brindles can be excellent family dogs if they get adequate exercise and attention.
 Treeing Tennessee Brindles can keep up with kids of all ages, though they do better with older and calmer children.
 Since they have a sensitive side, Treeing Brindles may not do well with younger or more rambunctious children.

 Does This Breed Get Along with Other Pets? 🐶 😽

 Treeing Tennessee Brindles can get along with other dogs quite well, especially if raised together in a “pack” at home.
-However, these dogs are not recommended to live with cats and small animals due to their strong prey drive.
-While they can get along with the house cat, it would be a stressful environment for both the Brindle and the cat.
-If you have a lot of smaller animals, we recommend looking for a breed more suitable for your household.
+However, they are not recommended to live with cats and small animals due to their strong prey drive.
+While they can get along with the house cat, it would be stressful for both the Brindle and the cat.
+If you have smaller animals, we recommend looking for a breed more suitable for your household.